stefphd/teensy_ert/README.md

 ### External Mode COM Port

-To use the external mode, you need to configure this option according to the COM port assigned to your Teensy board.
-Available COM ports are from COM0 to COM10 (if necessar, you can use the Windows Device Manager to assign one of this COM port to the board).
+To use the external mode, you need to configure this option according to the COM port assigned to your Teensy board with the Dual Serial enabled.
+Available COM ports are from COM0 to COM10 (if necessary, you can use the Windows Device Manager to assign one of this COM port to the board).

+To identify the COM port employed with the Dual Serial enabled, run the model in external mode and after the model has been deployed on the target hardware, run in MATLAB " serialportlist("available")".
+This show you the available serial (COM) ports: you need to identify which of them is the one dedicated for the external mode by try and error.

 ### External Mode Verbose Output